 Sugar is sugar.
 It all turns to fat in your body.
 Doesn’t matter if it’s from honey, maple syrup, molasses, or coconuts (although I do enjoy raw honey in moderation).

-A “clean” plant protein should definitely not contain chemical sugars like saccharin, aspartame, acesulfame potassium, and sucralose anymore.
+If you see any of those sweeteners, you may want to consider another option.
 But protein manufacturers are notorious for sneaking so-called “all-natural” sweeteners that may not be so good for you into their products.
-Here are a few to be wary of:

 Here are a few ingredients you’ll find in the majority of the so-called healthiest protein powders:

 - Natural flavors.
 Up to 90 percent of “natural” flavors have chemical solvents and preservatives.
 If you see them on the ingredients list, make sure you ask the manufacturer how they’re made and what’s in them.

 - Gums.
 Many so-called clean plant protein powders contain gums like carrageenan, guar, xanthan, locust bean, konjac, and acacia.
 Gums make vegetable protein products easier to mix and blend … but there are some reasons for concern with some of them.
 Many people report gut issues and certain gums have been shown in clinical studies to produce laxative effects, gas, and bloating.
 I recommend people with sensitive guts and GI issues avoid protein powders that have gums.